jeantessier/book-reviews/README.md

 This is a sample set of applications that show how to put book reviews in a federated GraphQL schema.

-There are four underlying services:
+There are five underlying services:

 - `books` has per-book data
 - `users` has per-user data
 - `reviews` has the reviews themselves
 - `search` runs the search query
+- `signatures` augments users with a fancier signature

-These four services each define a part of overall schema.
+These five services each define a part of overall schema.
 The `gateway` service ties them all together.

 ## Running It